 For any given calculation, JDFTx prints out a list of relevant citations for optional features of the code used in that run.
 This output appears at the end of initialization just before the first electronic solve starts.

-Unlike most other electronic structure codes, JDFTx performs total energy minimization using analytically continued energy functionals implemented within the algebraic formulation described in the above references, rather than density-mixing SCF schemes.
-Hence our motto "Our SCF never diverges, because we don't do SCF".
-This might be advantageous for vanilla DFT calculations in some cases (try your problematic systems out!), but it is quite important for reliable convergence in the presence of liquids, particularly with charged systems.
+Unlike most other electronic structure codes, by default, JDFTx performs total energy minimization using analytically continued energy functionals, rather than the conventional SCF schemes.
+Density and potential-mixing SCF algorithms are also implemented in JDFTx, but for difficult systems when SCF diverges, variational minimization provides a useful fallback that is guaranteed to converge.
+This might be advantageous for vanilla DFT calculations in some cases, but it is critical for reliable convergence in the presence of liquids, especially with charged systems and at fixed electrochemical potential.

 The framework of Joint Density functional theory is described in: